WilliamHammond/Personal-Site/src/portfolio/maffei.md

 Maffei is a single level, networked coop shooter where players defend humanity against AI invaders.
 The project is written in a combination of C++ and blueprint code for Unreal Engine 4.
-Full source code and be viewed here https://github.com/williamhammond/CoopGame/.
+Full source code and be viewed [here](https://github.com/williamhammond/CoopGame/).

 ## Overview